This is the featured image of the Apply Intelligent EQ to Your Mix blog article.

 • Boost - Is doing more-less the same thing as Brightness but for the Low-End

 Other than main controls, Gullfoss has standard controls for Bypass and Gain, followed by selecting the specific frequency range on which you want to apply the process.
-This range can ve set by dragging the red lines which can be seen in far left and right of the interface.
+This range can be set by dragging the red lines, which can be seen on the far left and right of the interface.

 For the sake of this tutorial, we have chosen to apply Gullfoss on the master channel, but it is equally applicable to any single instrument.
 Let us hear the difference between unprocessed and sequence processed with Gullfoss.